DeepFaro/NLP-Research-Notebooks/README.md

 # NLP Research Notebooks

 This repo all about text generation and NLP research notebooks and related text data manipulation techniques.
+I would like to Thank You to [Mrs. Kin Thet Htar](https://github.com/khinthethtar) and [Mrs. Khin Khant Khant Hlaing](https://github.com/khinkhant2hlaing) for initial development.